 - Keep your gauge consistent to ensure that your blanket stays the same size throughout.

 - Choose a yarn that is easy to care for, as temperature blankets can be quite large and heavy.
+Four weight yarns are perfect for temperature blankets since they are not heavy, easy to find and come in various colors.

 - Use a stitch marker or paperclip to mark the beginning of each row.